 - e) Less Than Significant Impact.
 As described above, project driveways would comply with City standards and ADA regulations, which would ensure adequate emergency vehicle access to the site.
 Project construction would not involve the closure of city streets and would therefore not impact emergency response in and around the project site.
 Additionally, the project would include primary and secondary fire access routes (Appendix PLANS).
 The fire access routes would have entry and exit points off North Shoreline Boulevard.
 The fire access lanes would be marked with red paint and as no parking-fire lane areas.
-Additionally, as determined in the TIA, the project would not significantly impact traffic flow at the study intersections and therefore would provide adequate emergency access and would not impact emergency response, the project impact would be less than significant. - f) Less Than Significant Impact.
+Additionally, as determined in the TIA, the project would not significantly impact traffic flow at the study intersections and therefore would not impact emergency services from reaching their destination.
+Because the project would provide adequate emergency access and would not impact emergency response, the project impact would be less than significant. - f) Less Than Significant Impact.
 As described above, the area is served by bus lines, light rail, Caltrain, and the Mountain View Community Shuttle.
 The TIA found that new ridership generated by the project could be accommodated by the existing transit services in the project vicinity and that the project would have a negligible impact on transit travel times.